 - I was his understudy for a few years and I tried to learn as much as I could from him.

-verb (understudies, understudying, understudied)[with object] Back to top
+verb (understudies, understudying, understudied)[with object]

 - Amy played Christine in the Millennium tour of Phantom, when she was understudying the role.